quartz-os/quartz-os.github.io/get_involved/index.markdown

    [Material Design app framework](https://github.com/papyros/qml-material) or the [desktop shell](https://github.com/papyros/papyros-shell) itself.
- * If you prefer C++, you can help by implementing backends for the desktop shell indicators and other features in the [desktop library](https://github.com/papyros/qml-desktop)
+ * If you prefer C++, you can help by implementing backends for the desktop shell indicators and other features in the [desktop shell](https://github.com/papyros/papyros-shell) backend.
- * If you want to help build the base operating system, including work on using OSTree and xdg-app, check out the [powerpack](https://github.com/papyros/powerpack) repository.
+ * If you want to help build the advanced app deployment system, including work on using OSTree and xdg-app, check out the [software app](https://github.com/papyros/software-app) repository.
+ * If you're good with Python and want to work on the packaging system, check out                                          [builder](https://github.com/papyros/builder)

 #### Translations